spatie/laravel-permission/docs/best-practices/roles-vs-permissions.md

 **Permissions** are best assigned **to roles**.
 The more granular/detailed your permission-names (such as separate permissions like "view document" and "edit document"), the easier it is to control access in your application.

+Some apps and authorization systems use other terms for the same ideas.
+A `Permission` may be called an ability, capability, action, or access rule.
+A `Role` may be called a group, bundle, profile, or permission group.
+In this package, use `Permission` for the capability your app checks, and use `Role` for the named group that assigns those permissions to users or other models.

 **Users** should *rarely* be given "direct" permissions.
 Best if Users inherit permissions via the Roles that they're assigned to.

 When designed this way, all the sections of your application can check for specific permissions needed to access certain features or perform certain actions AND this way you can always **use the native Laravel `@can` and `can()` directives everywhere** in your app, which allows Laravel's Gate layer to do all the heavy lifting.